bioinformatics-polito/DEEPrior/README.md

 - **main protein:** the protein with no skipped exons
 - **proteins:** all other possible proteins, if all proteing conding transcripts are considered

+### 3.2 Retraining mode
+Although the retraining mode is not the main one, DEEPrior allows you to retrain the deep learning model if new validated gene fusions are available.

+#### 3.2.1 Retraining mode input file
+In this case, the input file contains validated gene fusions to be included in the retraining of the model for which the label (*oncogenic* or *not oncogenic*) is known.
+The file is similar to the one reported in 3.1.1 and in addition it contains the **Label** column which indicates the class to which that gene fusion belongs.
+0 means not oncogenic and 1 oncogenic.
+An example of the file is provided below and also in the *input_examples* folder ('re_train_example.csv'):

+chr5p	coord5p		chr3p	coord3p		label
+6	31637695	22	42486683	1
+2	85132848	2	37456103	1
+19	14676464	16	10862958	1
+21	47542847	16	30581751	0
+5	134261417	2	219144833	0
+5	134262389	2	1499769		0

+#### 3.2.2 Retraining mode output file
+The retraining mode output consists of a **.hdf5 file** containing the weights and the architecture of the new trained model.
+This model can then be used to make the gene fusions inference instead of the default deep learning model.

 ## 4. Datasets
 Together with the DEEPrior tool, we provide to the scientific community the datasets used to train and test DEEPrior.
 The datasets (*training.csv*, *test_set_1.csv*, *test_set_2.csv*) are available in *DEEPrior/data* folder in the format described in section 2.2.
 Moreover, there is a *Label* column identifying which class the gene fusion belongs to (0 for *NotOnco* and 1 for *Onco*).